rakibul72/E-Mart/README.md

 9. Frequently Asked Question(FAQ):
 (a) The users and vendors will find answers of frequently asked questions related to our platform.

+10. Forgot Password and Change Password:
+(a) The users and vendors can reset their password if they forget their password.They can also change their password if they want to do so.

+11. About Us:
+(a) The users and vendors can learn about our platform,features and developers information in this section.

+12. Log Out:
+(a) The users and vendors can logout from their account after finishing use of our website for ensuring their information safety and avoid unwanted update of user profile by other persons using the same device.